 The projected aging of the U.S. population has been long anticipated.
-The "baby boom" from 1946-1964 was followed by a drop in the fertility rate and a materially smaller generation of succeeding workers (see Chart 3).
+The "baby boom" from 1946-1964 was followed by a drop in the fertility rate and materially smaller generations of succeeding workers (see Chart 3).
 In addition, average life expectancy at age 65 has increased significantly and is anticipated to continue increasing (see Chart 4).
 These two demographic trends combine to put stress on the Social Security system.